 - Through the Stainless Steel Advisory Service and the BSSA website, providing technical advice on the full range of stainless steel products, including material properties, fabrication methods and sources of supply;

 - Developing the competence and efficiency of the stainless steel industry through education, the provision of technical assistance and the development of standards;

 - Researching and disseminating information on stainless steel products, markets and applications;

-- Promoting members’ products and services, nationally and internationally, through brochures, newsletters, press articles, press releases, seminars, conferences, exhibitions and the internet;
+- Promoting members’ products and services, nationally and internationally, through the BSSA website, newsletters, weekly campaigns, press articles, press releases, seminars, conferences and exhibitions;

 - Providing a medium for members to network and exchange views on matters affecting the industry;

-- Representing the interests of the UK stainless steel industry, nationally and internationally with government and other associations.
+- Representing the interests of the UK stainless steel industry, nationally and internationally with governments, other national stainless steel development associations and other metal product associations.

 Launched in 2000, the BSSA provides a free technical enquiry service to meet the need for a specialist source of information and advice on the use of stainless steel.
-Since 2000, the service has answered more than 23,000 enquiries about all aspects of stainless steel, the sourcing of products and providing access to the Association’s network of contacts.
-The SSAS is headed up by Alan Harrison, the principle Technical Advisor, who has more than 30 years experience in the steel industry and 18 years specifically on stainless steel.
+Since 2000, the service has answered more than 42,000 enquiries about all aspects of stainless steel, the sourcing of products and providing access to the Association’s network of contacts.
+The SSAS is headed up by Mike Lewus, the principle Technical Advisor, who has more than 30 years experience in the steel industry and 10 years specifically on stainless steel.

 Training and Education

 The BSSA is committed to education and training across the industry and organises seminars and workshops on a variety of topics including stainless steel itself, welding & fabrication, legislation affecting the industry and market and sector briefings.
 The Association also manages the Stainless Steel Specialist Course, a comprehensive programme of self-taught modules covering the metallurgy and applications of stainless steel.